Alaska

 Cruise FocusWilderness, wildlife, active off-ship adventure, solitude, culture Off-ship exploration of wilderness and wildlife, active adventureOn-ship activities, floating resort, large ports

 AtmosphereUp-close, active cruising, fun and family-like.
 Smaller boats offer intimate experience; locally owned and cared for coastal boats that reflect coastal craftsmanship and historyRelaxed, appreciation of nature, usually very modern décor.
-Scale between a cruise ship yachtLas Vegas-style nightlife, pools, events
+Scale between a cruise ship yachtLas Vegas-style nightlife, pools, events.
+Elevated, think 15 stories up

 StateroomsRustic charm, cozier sleeping space, because the entire yacht is your deck and loungeMore options, some with balconiesLike standard hotel room, pay more for windows

-AmenitiesHot tub, salon and lounge areas, open wheelhouse, spotting scope, hydrophoneLots of common space, view decks & fitness/spaMany decks, water slides, salons, golf simulators, etc.
+AmenitiesHot tub, salon and lounge areas, open wheelhouse, spotting scope, hydrophoneMore common areas, deck views, fitness and spa optionsMany decks, water slides, salons, golf simulators, etc.

 ItineraryPlanned itinerary for highlights but flexible for unexpected highlights and guest interest; shore trips and wildlife viewing are free of crowd management techniques required for larger groups; trips start and finish in remote locations, with longer itineraries to see it all at an unhurried paceRemote locations, flexible, ready for unexpected sightings.
 Shore trips are at a can be limited due to larger groups, meaning less opportunity to see wildlife than you might expectPopular ports on fixed schedule, starting in Seattle